otrv4/otrv4/otrv4.md

    achieves offline and online deniability for both participants in a conversation.
 It only supports interactive conversations.
 It is not backwards compatible with OTRv3.
-This mode can be used by network models that do not have a central infrastructure, like Ricochet.
+This mode can be used by network models that do not have a central infrastructure, like Ricochet (keep in mind, though, that if OTRv4 is used over Ricochet, some online deniability properties will be lost).

 For details on how these modes work, and how the DAKEs and double ratchet is initialized in them, review the